 Our West Palm Beach nursing home abuse lawyers are ready to fight for all of the compensation your loved one deserves.

 Florida’s Statute of Limitations for Nursing Home Abuse

 A statute of limitations is a deadline for filing a lawsuit.
 If you do not file a lawsuit before the relevant statute of limitations expires, you lose the ability to do so.

-Florida’s statute of limitations for nursing home abuse claims is two years from the date of the incident, the date when the victim or his or her representatives learned of an injury caused by the incident, or when the victim or victim’s family should have reasonably been aware that an incident caused an injury.
+Florida’s statute of limitations for nursing home abuse claims is two years from the date of the incident, the date when the nursing home abuse victims or their representatives learned of an injury caused by the incident, or when the victim or victim’s family should have reasonably been aware that an incident caused an injury.

 The statute of limitations may be extended if it takes a long time to discover the injury.
 However, the statute of limitations will not be extended past six years.